Recycled glass jars can work fine when you start fermenting vegetables (aka DIY pickling).

 TSM is a company based out of Buffalo, NY.
 However, note that their fermenting crocks are made in China.
 Because of this, they are a bit more affordable than other crocks.

-Being made in China doesn’t have seemed to affected their quality.
-They are really popular and people love them.
+Being made in China doesn’t seem to affect their quality.
+They are really popular, and people love them.

 There are several styles of fermenting pots made by TSM.
 All have water seals and come with the crock, weight, and lid.
 I would recommend the Fiesta-style crock.

 It has a straight-down channel, which makes it easier to load entire vegetables.
-It’s also easier to clean afterwards.
-The deep groove holds lots of water so you won’t have to refill it as often.
+It’s also easier to clean afterward.
+The deep groove holds lots of water, so you won’t have to refill it as often.
 The crock is available in larger sizes (up to 20 liters).

 If you want a really beautiful fermenting crock (or want to get one for someone as a gift), these are stunning.
 They are handmade and painted in a small town in Poland.
 The quality is superb: they don’t crack or break easily and can even be put in the microwave or dishwasher.

 They are surprisingly affordable, too (at least some of the options).

 K&K Keramik Kerazo

-This company is based out of Germany and, yes, the crocks are actually made in Germany (not in China).
+This company is based out of Germany, and, yes, the crocks are made in Germany (not in China).

 The crocks are handmade and colored with an earthy brown color.
 There’s a sizeable handle on the sides of the crocks to make it easier to pick up.